Ex-SocGen trader: Taking of bank code not a crime

-NEW YORK (Reuters) - U.S. appeals court judges in New York on Thursday expressed reluctance to grant a defense request to toss out the conviction of a former Societe Generale trader imprisoned for stealing proprietary computer trading code belonging to the French bank.
+NEW YORK, June 21 (Reuters) - U.S. appeals court judges in New York on Thursday expressed reluctance to grant a defense request to toss out the conviction of a former Societe Generale trader imprisoned for stealing proprietary computer trading code belonging to the French bank.

 A lawyer for Samarth Agrawal, 29, told a three-judge panel of the 2nd U.S. Circuit Court of Appeals in Manhattan that they should free his client just as they did a former Goldman Sachs programmer several months ago.